 To reduce erosion, best results are achieved when the combined canopy and surface residue cover attains 90 percent or greater during the period of potentially erosive wind or rainfall.

-Additional Considerations to Reduce Water Quality Degradation by Utilizing Excessive Soil Nutrients nutrient-recycling efficacy.
+Additional Considerations to Reduce Water Quality Degradation by Utilizing Excessive Soil Nutrients

 Use deep-rooted species to maximize nutrient recovery.